Poudingue/Vanilla-Normals/README.md

 This readme is not yet finished, i'll add some screenshots, and detailed instructions on how to install.

 If you want, here is a video i made a long time ago to show what it looks like (Sorry, it's in french) https://youtu.be/ierYnCBnozg

+## Known bugs
+With SEUS :
+- Rotated textures don't correctly take into account direction of light.
+- Same for double doors.
+- Parralax Occlusion Mapping can also glitch on rotated quartz pillars
+- Parallax self-shadow does'nt work properly at 16x16 resolution, keep disabled.
+With other Shaders :
+- I don't know !
+(Tell me if you see something weird)